Gilma Teodora Gylytė

 Gilma Teodora Gylytė (born 3 April 1984 in Vilnius) is a Lithuanian architect, entrepreneur and activist.

 Career

-Gylytė graduated from Vilnius Gediminas Technical University with a bachelor's degree in architecture in 2006 and a master's degree in 2008.
-Her master's thesis on a proposed prison in Pagiriai received the award for best postgraduate thesis from the Lithuanian Union of Architects in 2008 and was nominated for Archiprix International, the biennale for the world’s best architecture graduation projects.

-Since 2009, she has actively contributed articles to professional and cultural media outlets such as Modulør, LRT, and 15min, and has collaborated with book publishers.
+Gylytė graduated from Vilnius Gediminas Technical University.

 In 2013, Gylytė co-founded Do Architects, one of the largest Baltic architecture and urban design studios.

 Gylytė's works - Vainiai Palace, Ogmios City, Svencelė, a villa in Giruliai, Pelėdžiukas kindergarten and Pilaitė gymnasium - were nominated for the European Union Prize for Contemporary Architecture from 2011 to 2023.
 Gylytė's projects also won main prizes at local awards presented by the Lithuanian Union of Architects and the Lithuanian Ministry of Environment.

 In 2022, Gylytė co-founded Rebuild Wonderful Ukraine, an initiative uniting Central and Eastern European architects, lawyers, philosophers and donors with Ukrainian institutions, and promoting human-centric transformations of socialist buildings, primarily Soviet schools.

 In 2023, Gylytė served as a member of the jury at the Czech Architecture Awards organized by the Czech Chamber of Architects.

-Gylytė has been an active keynote speaker at global and local events, conferences and biennales, including the Lviv Urban Forum in 2023 and 2024, the Sofia Architecture Forum in 2022, and the Peter Drucker Forum in Vienna in 2023, among others.

-She is a member of the Architects' Chamber of Lithuania.